bustle/bluestream/README.md

 `collect(stream: Readable): Promise<null | string | any[] | Buffer>`

 Returns a Buffer, string or array of all the data events concatenated together.
-If no events null is returned.
+If there are no events, null is returned.

 ```ts
 import { collect, read } from 'bluestream'